A Metropolis-class sampler for targets with non-convex support: Numerical examples

 \subsection{General considerations}

-Note firstly that in Algorithm \ref{alg:skip}, if the initial proposal $Y$ lay in $A^c$ then it would be rejected by the RWM algorithm, but instead it is reused.
+Note firstly that if the initial proposal $Y$ lies in $A^c$ then it would be rejected by the RWM algorithm.
+Instead, in Algorithm \ref{alg:skip} it is reused.
 Thus skipping offers an advantage over RWM if the initial proposal $Y$ regularly lies in $A^c$.
 Secondly, when $Y \in A^c$ the skipping proposal $Z$ of Algorithm \ref{alg:skip} needs regularly to be accepted (which in turn necessitates $Z \in A$).
 By construction (since $Z$ lies beyond $Y$ on the straight line between the current state $X_n \in A$ of the chain and $Y \in A^c$), this requires the support $A$ of the target to be non-convex.

 The dimension $d$ also plays a key role.
 Considering an example where the support $A$ is the union of two disjoint balls in $\mathbb{R}^d$, by increasing $d$ we reduce the probability that $Z \in A$.
-When this probability is small, performance is comparable to that of RWM.
-Nevertheless, in the next section we show that in special cases the sampler can be beneficial even in high dimension.
+Hence, the benefit of skipping is greatest in low dimensions and then gradually decreases.
+Nevertheless, in Section~\ref{sec:example3} we show that in special cases the sampler can be beneficial even in high dimensions.